British Empire: Changing status of the white colonies

 The path to independence for the white colonies of the British Empire began with the 1839 Durham Report, which proposed unification and self-government for Upper and Lower Canada, as a solution to political unrest which had erupted in armed rebellions in 1837.
 This began with the passing of the Act of Union in 1840, which created the Province of Canada.
 Responsible government was first granted to Nova Scotia in 1848, and was soon extended to the other British North American colonies.
 With the passage of the British North America Act, 1867 by the British Parliament, the Province of Canada, New Brunswick and Nova Scotia were formed into Canada, a confederation enjoying full self-government with the exception of international relations.
 Australia and New Zealand achieved similar levels of self-government after 1900, with the Australian colonies federating in 1901.
 The term "dominion status" was officially introduced at the 1907 Imperial Conference.
+As the dominions gained greater autonomy, they would come to be recognised as distinct realms of the empire with unique customs and symbols of their own.
+Imperial identity, through imagery such as patriotic artworks and banners, began developing into a form that attempted to be more inclusive by showcasing the empire as a family of newly birthed nations with common roots.

 The last decades of the 19th century saw concerted political campaigns for Irish home rule.
 Ireland had been united with Britain into the United Kingdom of Great Britain and Ireland with the Act of Union 1800 after the Irish Rebellion of 1798, and had suffered a severe famine between 1845 and 1852.
-Home rule was supported by the British Prime minister, William Gladstone, who hoped that Ireland might follow in Canada's footsteps as a Dominion within the empire, but his 1886 Home Rule bill was defeated in Parliament.
+Home rule was supported by the British prime minister, William Gladstone, who hoped that Ireland might follow in Canada's footsteps as a Dominion within the empire, but his 1886 Home Rule bill was defeated in Parliament.
 Although the bill, if passed, would have granted Ireland less autonomy within the UK than the Canadian provinces had within their own federation, many MPs feared that a partially independent Ireland might pose a security threat to Great Britain or mark the beginning of the break-up of the empire.
 A second Home Rule bill was defeated for similar reasons.
 A third bill was passed by Parliament in 1914, but not implemented because of the outbreak of the First World War leading to the 1916 Easter Rising.